-- 2.7 More recently, the outcomes of the Independent Review of Children's Social Care included the following recommendations in relation to "multi-agency (children's) safeguarding partnerships" - For central government to clarify the role of multi-agency safeguarding arrangements as a strategic forum.
-To establish clearer government expectations for the operational aspects of partnership working, with co-ordination and delivery of multi-agency working overseen by the Director of Children's Services. - Through the Working Together to Safeguard Children statutory guidance, to clearly set out the individual contributions of partners within local safeguarding children arrangements in achieving the Independent Review's 'Vision'. - The Child Safeguarding Practice Review Panel and relevant What Works Centres to take a more proactive role in promoting evidence and supporting partnerships to improve. - Each of the inspectorates who regulate partners within a children's safeguarding partnership should review their inspection framework to ensure there is a sufficient focus on the individual agency's contributions to joint working.
-Where there are concerns about the functioning of partnerships, joint inspections should be instigated, with a judgement included. - The education sector should be added as a fourth statutory local safeguarding partner. - Central government should incentivise greater partner contributions towards supporting local safeguarding arrangements by requiring them to publish their financial contribution and to make receiving full funding for reform contingent on partner contributions.
+- 2.7 In May 2022, the outcomes of the Independent Review of Children's Social Care included the following recommendations in relation to "multi-agency (children's) safeguarding partnerships" - For central government to clarify the role of multi-agency safeguarding arrangements as a strategic forum.
+To establish clearer government expectations for the operational aspects of partnership working, with coordination and delivery of multi-agency working overseen by the Director of Children's Services. - Through the Working Together to Safeguard Children statutory guidance, to clearly set out the individual contributions of partners within local safeguarding children arrangements in achieving the Independent Review's 'Vision'. - The Child Safeguarding Practice Review Panel and relevant What Works Centres to take a more proactive role in promoting evidence and supporting partnerships to improve. - Each of the inspectorates who regulate partners within a children's safeguarding partnership should review their inspection framework to ensure there is a sufficient focus on the individual agency's contributions to joint working.
+Where there are concerns about the functioning of partnerships, joint inspections should be instigated, with a judgement included. - The education sector should be added as a fourth statutory local safeguarding partner. - Central government should incentivise greater partner contributions towards supporting local safeguarding arrangements by requiring them to publish their financial contribution and to make receiving full funding for reform contingent on partner contributions. - 2.8 The Government published its final response to the outcomes of the Independent Review and the reform of children's social care, earlier this year.
+This has included a consultation on further proposed changes to the statutory guidance which will influence the role and responsibilities of local statutory partners.
+The effect of these proposed changes, in helping protect children and young people from harm, will form part of the Partnership's next annual report.